partnership,accounts,profit,sharing,ratio,admission,retirement,death,dissolution,reconstitution,parternership,act

-For the purpose of their treatment in accounting, these past adjustments can be classified into two
+Adjustments in accounting for partnership firms may be needed whenever something relating to the past period has to be corrected or adjusted.
+For the purpose of their treatment in accounting, these past period corrections can be classified into two

 1. Re-appropriations